-By default calculator shows the final formula and interpolated points.
-If you want to see step by step solution for polynomial formula, turn on "Show Step-By-Step Solution" option.
-Chart at the bottom shows the Lagrange polynomial as well as its basis polynomials.
+By default, the calculator shows the final formula and interpolated points.
+If you want to see a step-by-step solution for the polynomial formula, turn on the "Show Step-By-Step Solution" option.
+The chart at the bottom shows the Lagrange polynomial, as well as its basis polynomials.
 These can be turned off.

-You can also find some theory about Lagrange polynomial below the calculator.
+You can also find some theory about the Lagrange polynomial below the calculator.

-Let's suppose we have set of data points for the unknown function where no two x are the same:
+Let's suppose we have a set of data points for the unknown function, where no two x are the same:

-Let's construct the following polynomial (called Lagrange polynomial):
+Let's construct the following polynomial (called the Lagrange polynomial):

 where is Lagrange basis polynomial

-which means that Lagrange polynomial interpolates the function exactly.
+which means that the Lagrange polynomial interpolates the function exactly.

 Note that Lagrange's interpolation formula is susceptible to Runge's phenomenon.
 It is a problem of oscillation at the edges of an interval when using polynomials of high degree over a set of equidistant interpolation points.
 It is important to keep in mind, because it means that going to higher degrees (i.e. having more data points in the set) does not always improve the accuracy of the interpolation.